DEVANG ARVIND SHAH

 74

-These objects were grown under water in a chemical process that parallels nature.
+These objects were grown under water in an electro-chemical process that parallels the origins of life.

 The original system was developed by architect Dr. Wolf Hilbertz in the 1970s to mine the ocean and restore reefs.
-I am altering the process to avoid the ocean entirely and utilize industrial waste.
+We are altering the process to avoid the ocean entirely and utilize industrial waste.

 By using local water obtained from rain, air, or tap, the end result is literally colored by the region in which it is created.